observermedia/mediatate/README.md

 Once you've completed the Phases, please push to your repository.
 Add a file answers.txt that provides the written responses to any questions above.

+Deploy your results to Github Pages and let's review it together!